 She understood “No” in two languages.

 A third world cat living in a first world suburban neighborhood, Gatita adapted to north Austin and eventually south Austin and a deep-voiced Hook.
 For the next four years, she had two humans scratching her cheeks, brushing her hair, jumping to attention at the first sound of any whine.
 And we lived in that cocoon for a short while– Allan, Gatita, and me –until she was the sole reason I crawled out of bed in those mornings after he died in 2013.
 It was only Gatita who plopped onto my lap every time I wept for Hook or molded herself into my S-shape body when my crying ended in a nap.
 Her firm head butts were her love language and what she used to wake me up.
 These were followed by a rolling onto her back, exposing her belly for a nice long rub.
 In this way, she healed us both.

 Ever the traveling cat, Gatita was my road warrior companion, as I placed her in the Jeep for our year-long, road trip around the United States.
 Now, three different vets and four years later, I was struggling to make sense of what was happening in front of my eyes.
-In December 2019, I took her in for an annual visit to a new veterinarian, one closer to our condo.
+In December 2019, I took her in for an annual visit to a new veterinarian; a vet closer to our condo.